20 Mysteries Actually Solved by Psychics

 Way back in 1901, when 19-year-old Nell Cropsey disappeared somewhere near her home in North Carolina, it took the intervention of a psychic, Snell Newman, to crack the case.
 Newman had a vision of Nell’s boyfriend killing Nell by sedating her with chloroform and then drowning her in a well.
 Her body was recovered in a river connected to that very well.
 The boyfriend was brought to justice.

-The one that took 30 years to solve
+The case that took 30 years to solve

-A woman named Penny Surra disappeared from Connecticut in 1971.
+A woman named Penny Serra disappeared from Connecticut in 1971.
 Stymied by a lack of clues, the police brought in psychic Pascarella Downey.
-Downey had a vision of Penny’s murder by a mechanic who smelled like oil and was wearing a nametag with the letter “E,” but told the police that the murderer would not be found anytime soon.
+Downey had a vision of Serra’s murder by a mechanic who smelled like oil and was wearing a name tag with the letter “E,” but she told the police that the murderer would not be found anytime soon.
 It took 30 years, but eventually, a mechanic named Edward Grant was connected to the crime and brought to justice.
 Tempted to seek out help from the other world for yourself?
-You must consider these 10 things before giving a psychic a chance.
+You need to consider these 10 things before giving a psychic a chance.